signalapp/libsignal/swift/README.md

     CARGO_BUILD_TARGET=aarch64-apple-ios-sim swift/build_ffi.sh --release
     CARGO_BUILD_TARGET=aarch64-apple-ios swift/build_ffi.sh --release

 The CocoaPod is configured to use the release build of the Rust library.
 Use `pod lib lint` to validate locally.
+You can pass `--debug-level-logs` to `build_ffi.sh` to turn on debug- and verbose-level logs.

 When exposing new APIs to Swift, you will need to add the `--generate-ffi` flag to your `build_ffi.sh` invocation.